jae-finger/augie-bot/README.md

 This is Augie Bot.
 My attempt at a basic twitter bot about my dog, Augie.
 ## Author: Jonathan Finger

+## Tweepy Notes
+A status is a tweet.
+A friendship is a follow-follower relationship.
+A favorite is a like.

 # Installation
 TODO instructions for git clone